juliaj25/Project4/README.md

 code pendulum_problem.py
 ```

-* If you need to refernence demo code:
+* If you need to reference demo code:
 ```bash
 code demo.py
 ```